 Caring for Yourself at Home

-Activity after surgery
+Activities after your surgery

 It will take 2 to 4 weeks for your incisions to heal.
-Until your doctor or nurse has told you that you are healed
+Until your doctor or nurse has told you that you are healed:

 - Do not strain yourself or lift anything over 10 pounds (4.5 kg).

-If you are traveling by airplane within a few weeks after your surgery, get up and walk around every hour while you are on the plane.
+If you are traveling by plane within a few weeks after your surgery, get up and walk around every hour while you are on the plane.
 Be sure to stretch your legs, drink plenty of fluids, and keep your feet raised whenever possible.

-- Have swelling or tenderness in your calves or thighs
+- Have swelling or tenderness in your calves or thighs.

-- Become short of breath
+- Become short of breath.

-- Cough up blood
+- Cough up blood.

-- Have a temperature of 101° F (38.3° C) or higher
+- Have a temperature of 101° F (38.3° C) or higher.

-- Have severe abdominal pain that is not helped by taking pain medication
+- Have severe abdominal pain that is not helped by taking pain medication.